Blogging is arguably the best content creation strategy for promoting your website.

 Furthermore, blogs are highly shareable.
 It’s a great way to increase your exposure on other platforms.

 The list goes on and on.
-I could sit here all day and talk about the benefits of blogging.
-That’s why I publish so many blogs on a regular basis and have done so for years.
+We could sit here all day and talk about the benefits of blogging.
+That’s why we publish so many blogs on a regular basis and have done so for years.

 So for those of you who already have an active blog, that’s great news.
 You’re already on the right track.